-I decided to let things ride, it was not the moment to pour out questions.
+I let things ride, it was not the moment to pour out questions.
 He would, I thought, at least make some things clear tonight.
 Jabez had relaxed a little, but was still rather nervous.
 Then I realised we were both naked under the blanket.
-Perhaps he too realised, anyway he opened the door and disappeared outside, the time for us to put some clothes on and light the fire for coffee.
+Perhaps that also occurred to him?
+Anyway he opened the door and disappeared outside, the time for us to put some clothes on and light the fire for coffee.

-I joined him outside with two tin mugs of coffee and offered him one, which he took, looked at me and nodded.
-Not a person of many words, I thought to myself, but for some odd undefinable reason he had an air of comfortable ease about him.
+I joined him with two tin mugs of coffee, and offered him one.
+Which he took, looked at me and nodded.
+Not a person of many words.
+But for some odd undefinable reason he had an air of comfortable ease about him.
 At least as far as I was concerned, I was not too sure exactly how Jabez felt.

-The old indian, who had been silent all day, gathered his cloth bag close to him and indicated for us to join him sitting on the bare ground cross legged.
-The three of us formed a triangle, and we observed as he produced a little sack which he opened and took out some kind of green vegetable or fruit.
+The old Indian, who had been silent all day, gathered his cloth bag close to him and indicated for us to join him sitting on the bare ground cross legged.
+The three of us formed a triangle, and we observed as he produced a little sack which he opened, taking out some kind of green vegetable or fruit.

 He was mumbling something to himself, then he looked up and turned his head, regarding first me then Jabez.
 “You need to chew the piece I will give you and eat it, but first chew it a lot.”

 “What was that?
 What did you give us to eat?”
-I asked him, looking across as I took the pipe.
+I looked across at him as I took the pipe.

 ‘Nowhere I didn’t already know,’ I repeated to myself, and I knew what he was telling me was true.
 I had felt at home, no, more than that, I felt I had returned home.

 “Two dimensions, reality and dreams.
-They seldom crossover, when they do people dismiss it, pay it no attention.”
+They seldom crossover.
+When they do people dismiss it, pay no attention.”
 He paused, letting his words float in the air.
 “I opened a door to the third dimension and you knew it only too well.”